DanielaOdileth/Code-Challenge/README.md

  * Using bootstrap to add style.
  * Add userImages.js file to save an array of size two to have profile user images and use these in the UI
  * Before rendering the cards for the posts and comments, randomly will choose an image for the array inside userImage.js

+ # Installation
+ npm install

+ # Run app
+ npm start

+ The project will run on http://localhost:3000

+ # Run test
+ npm test

+ Use jest for test